You Are Too Late

 - The end of the Count Yorga movies despite Yorga dying.
 In the first he claims the protaganists first female friend, Erica, and turns her into a vampire bride.
 Then hypnotizes Donna and lures her to his mansion.
 Micheal manages to reach her and kill Yorga.
 But Erica remains undead and in the end, Donna is revealed to have been turned too who instantly attack Micheal and kills him.
 The second movie, by the time the heroes have found out what going on Yorga has killed most of their friends and amassed an army of female vampires (many of the girls whom he turns through the movie).
 In this case though, the last protagaist, Baldwin manages to kill Yorga and prevent him from turning the damsel, Cythnia.
 But no sooner then Yorga gone that Baldwin is revealed to have turned and bites Cythnia shortly after.

 - Werner Herzog's Nosferatu The Vampyre.
 Lucy succeeds in killing Count Dracula via a Heroic Sacrifice, but Jonathan Harker is already a vampire and escapes at film's end.
+Adding insult to injury, police arrest Van Helsing for Dracula's "murder" at the movie's end!

 - In Game Theory, the TSAB is not able to stop Precia from completing her spell.
 Only it turns out that she had found a way to revive Alicia without traveling to Alhazred, and she had already carried it out successfully before the TSAB even got a chance to send their troops in.
 The entire confrontation on the Garden of Time was just a smokescreen so that Precia could fake her death.
 However, given that her goal was to bring her daughter back to life, her success can actually be considered a good thing.